Efemache/Mercenaries-Farm-bot/README.md

 * **I will continue to accept PR (Pull request)** so if you know how to code and want to send a patch, you can and I'll merge it (but I won't test it).
 * If MFB doesn't work anymore after a HS patch or doesn't work for you, sorry
 * **If some donations come to dev something, fix a bug or support new Hearthstone patch, maybe I could work on it**
+* If more devs come to help, maybe I could work on it
 * Even if this explanation shows a lot of bad things (I just tried to explain why I stop here), in overall, it was a **good experience and I worked with some nice people.
 Thank you all**

 I hope Mercenary mode will become a far more interresting mode in HS.
 Potential is here but Blizzard need to improve it.
 Bye.